Beside the Mountain

 Danika Vanderpyl

-Crispy and delicious these multi seed crackers made from sunflower, pumpkin, flax, hemp, and sesame seeds!
-Free from all grains yet so tasty this healthy snack is just for you.
+Crispy and delicious, these multi-seed crackers are made from sunflower, pumpkin, flax, hemp, and sesame seeds!
+Free from all grains, and a great source of healthy fats with these 5 seeds, they are so tasty.

 Print Recipe Pin Recipe